William P. LaPiana

 Rita and Joseph Solomon Professor of Wills, Trusts, and Estates

-William LaPiana, Associate Dean for Academic Affairs and Student Life at New York Law School, joined the faculty in 1987, and he was named the Rita and Joseph Solomon Professor of the Law of Wills, Trusts and Estates in 1993.
+William LaPiana, Dean of Faculty at New York Law School, joined the faculty in 1987, and he was named the Rita and Joseph Solomon Professor of Wills, Trusts, and Estates in 1993.
 His doctoral dissertation was published as Logic and Experience: The Origins of Modern American Legal Education.
-An analysis of the intellectual roots of the case method and of the reasons for its success, it is widely cited in discussions of legal education and, as Professor LaPiana notes, still sells enough copies to buy one average bottle of wine per year.
+An analysis of the intellectual roots of the case method and of the reasons for its success, it is widely cited in discussions of legal education and, as Dean LaPiana notes, still sells enough copies to buy one average bottle of wine per year.